-Birds with the acute form may die suddenly while in good flesh, whereas more chronically affected birds become listless, have ruffled feathers, whitish watery diarrhea, and develop a humped-up posture.
-Such birds usually die in an extremely emaciated condition.
+Birds with the acute form may die suddenly while in good flesh, whereas more chronically affected birds become listless, have ruffled feathers, whitish watery diarrhoea, and develop a humped-up posture.
+Such birds usually die in extremely emaciated conditions.

 The dropping may be confused with those of birds with coccidiosis and the two diseases are often seen in the same bird.
 Droppings of birds with only ulcerative enteritis never contain blood.